Race Report: Bank of America Chicago Marathon 2024

 Vishwas

 Vishwas is a Pune based Mechanical Engineer working with Eaton India for last 20 years.
 Married to Vrushali & have 13 yr daughter Yadnya.
-Started running for fitness almost 12 yrs ago and later this has became passion which I love and enjoy a lot.
+Started running for fitness almost 12 yrs ago and later this has became passion which he loves and enjoys a lot.

 .